 Code: 36 ‘CURLE_BAD_DOWNLOAD_RESUME’

-The download could not be resumed because the specified offset was out of the file boundary.
+The download could not resume because the specified offset was out of the file boundary.

 Code: 37 ‘CURLE_FILE_COULDNT_READ_FILE’